 3. Enjoy All Three Edible Parts: Greens, Scapes, and Bulbs

 1. Hardneck Garlic Scapes

 Garlic scapes are a true delicacy that we use in an assortment of culinary delights ranging from green garlic pesto to Asian-inspired stir-fries.
-Another reason many gardeners remove their scapes: once robbed of its ability to sexually reproduce, the neutered garlic plant is forced to put more of its energy into asexual reproduction, thereby producing larger underground bulbs.
+Another reason you should remove and eat your garlic scapes: once robbed of its ability to sexually reproduce, the neutered garlic plant is forced to put more of its energy into asexual reproduction, thereby producing larger underground bulbs.

 2. Garlic Greens

 Therefore, in the early spring before we have garlic bulbs or scapes, we’ll pull some of our smaller garlic plants.
 The immature bulbs are still small but incredibly tasty, and the young greens are tender and delicious.

 Garlic greens are wonderful chopped and added to a stir fry or other dishes.
 Our personal favorite is making green garlic pesto (see our recipe here).

 We’ve come to like garlic greens so much that we’ve established perennial patches of garlic around our yard that we never pull.
 The bulbs divide each year making more garlic cloves, and we just trim garlic greens for our kitchen in the winter and spring.